Chestnut45/phi/README.md

 ### Tools

-Many tools are planned / in development, currently the most mature tool is `particle_effect_editor`.
+Many tools are planned / in development, and they can be found in `/tools/` currently the most mature tool is `particle_effect_editor`.

 ![effect_editor_screenshot.png](https://github.com/Chestnut45/phi/blob/main/screenshots/effect_editor_screenshot.png)